Zhao-Jun-Yong/aelab/cran-comments.md

 ## Resubmission

+* Omit the redundant "R pakcage" from the title.

+## Resubmission

 This is a resubmission.
 In this version I have fixed following issues:

 * Start the description with "Facilitates the ..." instead of ""This package...".